-6.0 WHAT AM I RESPONSIBLE FOR?
+6.0 What Am I Responsible For?

-Most explorers can agree that the principles contained in Driving Responsible Exploration apply to them, but many stumble over how to put these into practice, not because they are not well intentioned and do not want to take action, but because they often do not know or recognize where their responsibility to act begins and ends.
+Most explorers can agree that the principles contained in e3 Plus: A Framework for Responsible Exploration apply to them, but many stumble over how to put these into practice, not because they are not well intentioned and do not want to take action, but because they often do not know or recognize where their responsibility to act begins and ends.